 Before you walk into a piercing studio, you’re going to feel some nerves.
 Let’s face it, even if you’ve been pierced many times before, getting a needle shoved through your body isn’t a comfortable experience.

-Luckily, many nerve-wracked piercees have come before you, and they have plenty of advice when it comes to calming yourself before getting a piercing.
+Luckily, there have been many nerve-wracked piercees before you, and they have plenty of advice when it comes to calming yourself before getting a piercing.
 Here are some ways to alleviate your anxiety before you sit in the piercer’s chair.

 Take care of yourself before the procedure